Contact Lens Myths & Facts

 Contact lenses need not be expensive, depending on where you buy them on on what brand you wear the cost of contact lenses can vary significantly.

-Buying on line can certainly save you money and time if you go for an own bran contact lens like Crystal then daily contact lenses can work out as little as 46p per day!! and monthly lenses just £2.50 per month!! but remember you will need to add solution costs to monthly lenses.
+Buying online can certainly save you money and time if you go for an own brand contact lens like Crystal then daily contact lenses can work out as little as 46p per day!! and monthly lenses are just £2.50 per month!! but remember you will need to add solution costs to monthly lenses.